AndresParraSilva/NYC-Trip/README.md

     Almuerzo en DUMBO in Brooklyn (seafood). ✅

     Evening:
-    Meet for drinks with your boss (fixed). ✅
+    Meet for drinks with your boss. ✅

 ## Day 7: 12/13 (Friday)